Miljoenenjacht

 Miljoenenjacht (/nl/; Hunt for Millions), officially Postcode Loterĳ Miljoenenjacht, is a Dutch game show, sponsored by the country's postcode lottery, where a contestant and at-home viewer could win up to €5,000,000 (approx. $5,583,720 or £4,390,423) or as little as €0.01.
-The show is broadcast at various times, spanning across six episodes for each set.
+The show is broadcast at various times, with around six episodes for each season.
 The program was originally shown by TROS on NPO 2, but moved to creator John de Mol's channel Tien in 2005.
-After the channel was discontinued after its sale to the RTL Group, the program moved to RTL 4.
-In 2019, the program moved to SBS6 due to the transfer of Linda de Mol from RTL to SBS (owned by Talpa).
+When the channel was discontinued after its sale to the RTL Group, the program moved to RTL 4.
+In 2019, Miljoenenjacht moved to SBS6 due to the transfer of Linda de Mol from RTL to SBS (owned by Talpa).

-Originally based on the German game show Die Chance deines Lebens, the format of the programme's final round used since 2002 has been exported worldwide by Dutch producer Endemol under the title Deal or No Deal, a title also used for Miljoenenjachts lower-stakes sister spinoff on RTL 5, which is based more on the global format and removes the additional elements.
+Originally based on the German game show Die Chance deines Lebens, the format of the programme's final round, used since 2002, has been exported worldwide by Dutch producer Endemol under the title Deal or No Deal, a title also used for Miljoenenjachts lower-stakes sister spinoff on RTL 5, which is based more on the global format and removes the additional elements.

 Airings

 The show began airing in late 2000.
-In the first season which aired from November 2000 to September 2001, there was only one show per month (seven shows plus one special edition in total).
-Since the Deal or No Deal endgame was introduced, Miljoenenjacht airs two series (of about five episodes each) per year: one in spring and the other in fall.
+In the first season, which aired from November 2000 to September 2001, there was only one show per month (seven shows plus one special edition in total).
+Since the Deal or No Deal endgame was introduced, Miljoenenjacht airs two seasons of about five episodes each per year: one in the spring and the other in the fall.
 A New Year's Eve special aired in 2017 and a New Year's Day special aired in 2019.